Your next cup of George ships fresh roasted.

 Independent Laboratory Testing

-Zion is independently tested by an accredited third-party laboratory for contaminants including:
+Zion is independently tested by FoodChain ID, a PJLA-accredited laboratory for contaminants including:

 Testing is conducted on the finished roasted coffee, verifying the purity of the product as it ships to you.